agile-ts/documentation/docs/Interfaces.md

 #### `get`

-Get Method of Storage (gets Items from Storage)
+The get method of the storage.
+That means it gets items from the external storage.

 | Type                     | Default   | Required |
 |--------------------------|-----------|----------|